sendwithus/templates/CONTRIBUTING.md

 	* Each layout must have `title` and `image_url` specified
 	* Link so public litmus test (`litmus_url`) is *optional* but preferred - it saves us time from creating them for you

+## Why wasn't my contribution accepted?

+We reserve the right to refuse any contribution, but here are some things that will definitely make us reluctant:

+* Not following the submission guidelines, specifically updates to the `gallery.json` and creating template screenshots
+* Not following the template guidelines, specifically your template is not responsive or doesn't include 9 layouts
+* You don't have rights to submit your template under the Apache 2.0 license (i.e. it's someone else's template)